I build the research operations and product infrastructure that replace guesswork with systems that actually deliver.

 The problems I love most revolve around turning ambiguity into actionable tools.
 In practical terms, that means stitching together data from disparate systems and sources, and carrying out rigorous research with an emphasis on moving fast to fill information gaps, move products forward, and enable better decision-making.I deliver measurement frameworks that tell you if your system is meeting its goals; decision tools that capture expert judgment in forms your team can use; and development roadmaps and products driven by research and operational data.In my personal life, I am an avid runner and backcountry athlete.
 I'm currently working to quell the chaos incited by my spaniel puppy, and get a little bit better at painting.

 Eliza built decision support systems for therapists by helping them to monitor their quality of care and patient progress.
 Our closest competitors all required that therapy sessions be recorded, and were focused primarily on producing higher-fidelity session notes for patient records and insurance billing.
-They were in the market, had secured funding, and had existing customer bases - which looked like proof that
+They were in the market, had secured funding, and had existing customer bases - which looked like proof that recording was viable and necessary.

 Design partners at Eliza had shared ethical and practical concerns with recording.
 This feedback was echoed by investors.